 The Arthur Wright Erskine Memorial Prize in Physics was established and endowed by a bequest of Betsy Smith Erskine in memory of her husband Arthur Wright Erskine, class of 1907.
 First given in 1958, the prize goes to the senior student who shows the greatest promise in the science of physics.

-Political Science Department Awards
+Political Science Program Awards

 Pi Sigma Alpha:

 Pi Sigma Alpha is the national honor society for Political Science.

 Psi Chi, International Honor Society Inductees:

 Livia Proctor, Hayley Scherer, Abigail Semick and Kathryn Slates